 Women with ADHD: Uncovering 7 Hidden Symptoms

-add-in-womenWe need to go deeper in uncovering the reasons behind depression, anxiety and eating disorders in women.
+add in womenWe need to go deeper in uncovering the reasons behind depression, anxiety and eating disorders in women.

 Did you know 4 million women who have ADHD are not diagnosed?
 It has only been in the past decade that the mainstream media and medical community have considered women having ADHD.